Maybe it seems a bit obvious, standard, and unimportant to add your contact information on your resume.

 But, stick with us…

-The presentation of your contact details on your resume is vital to your job hunting success.
+The presentation of your contact details on your resume is vital to your job-hunting success.

-The first rule to live by, is to add your resume contact details at the very top of your opening page.
+The first rule to live by is to add your resume contact details at the very top of your opening page.
 Rule two: since it’s the first thing that gets read, the details matter.

-There are plenty of resume formats for you to choose from, and whichever one you opt to use, you still need to have a perfect resume contact info, so you look like a pro to hiring managers.
+There are plenty of resume formats for you to choose from, and whichever one you opt to use, you still need to have perfect resume contact info, so you look like a pro to hiring managers.
 So…

 What’s the purpose of your resume contact information section?